zeilert/Exoplanet-Research/README.md

 		if 'ATM' in line: atm_type = split_line[-1]
 		if not line: break
 input_file.close()
-#-----------------------------------------------------------------------------------------

-#Calculate other necessary aspects of the atmosphere based on the input parameters.
-#-----------------------------------------------------------------------------------------
-#Convert units of input parameters
 semimajor *= AU
 M_p *= M_earth
 R_star *= R_sun

-#Get the planet radius in m
 z_ref = planet_mass_radius.get_zref(M_p)

-#Calculate the gravitational acceleration
 g = G*M_p/z_ref**2   #m/s^2

-#Get mu and nu_ref from atmosphere module
 mu, nu_ref = get_mu_nuref(atm_type)

-#Atmospheric pressure scale height.
 H = k_B*T_atm/(mu*g)    #m
-#Atmospheric 1 bar (1e5 Pa) reference number density

 nd_ref = 1e5/(k_B*T_atm)  #m^-3
-#STP number density (from old STP when the refractivities were measured)

 nd_STP = 101325./(k_B*273.15)
-#Since both the number density and nu profiles share the same exponential factor, the
-# ratio of the densities will equal the ratio of the refractivities.

 nu_ref *= nd_ref/nd_STP
-#-----------------------------------------------------------------------------------------

-#Other parameters required to run the model
-#-----------------------------------------------------------------------------------------
-#Other orbital parameters, either held constant or arbitrary
 ecc = 0.
 theta_peri = 0.*(pi/180.)  #longitude of periastron, rad
 n_theta0 = 4.   #Number of theta0 angles to cover
 n_orbit_steps = 50   #Number of orbital steps to take

-#Other atmosphere parameters, either held constant or arbitrary.
 abs_cross_sec = 0.   #m^2, ignore absorption

-#Ray tracing
 z_top = z_ref+20.*H  #altitude where ray path integration begins
 ds = 0.1*H   #step size for ray path integration n_rotations = 100  #number of times the ray tracing plane is rotated (half crescent)

-#These parameters controlled the initial ray separation and how it changes.
-Each ray is
-# some delta-y below the one above it, and if a ray experiences critical refraction, the
-# delta-y is reduced by some fraction; this is one iteration.
-This will assure that low
-# altitudes are more finely sampled.
-The delta-y listed here is the starting value.
-It
-# will be altered.
-This will continue until the rays have reached bending angles great
-# enough for all the interpolation to occur.
 delta_y_init = H/4.
 delta_y_cut = 4.

-#Turn plotting on or off here.
 plotting = 'off'

-#For this parameter space search, always assume spherical symmetry.
-Much of this code
-# relies upon this assumption.
 sphere_sym = 'yes'
 #-----------------------------------------------------------------------------------------